 - What impacts have the latest Google algorithm updates had?

 - Are there changes in the Search Engine Results Page (SERP)features?

-- How do I optimize my core web vitals?
+- How do I optimise my core web vitals?

 - How to best monitor my competition?